-M Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact A) /.
+Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XIV /.
 POPULATION AND HOUSING.
-Would the project: Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? x b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? Х a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+Would the project T T a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? x b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? х a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

 No Impact.
-The proposed project would not increase the capacity of Nicholas Elementary School; student capacity would remain the same at 683 students.
-Therefore, the proposed project would not directly increase population growth in the area.
-No construction of homes or businesses is proposed, nor extension of roads or other infrastructure.
-Project implementation would not induce population growth and not impact would occur.
+The proposed project would result in no increase in student enrollment.
+It is expected that the students that would fill the new classrooms would be existing residents living within the District's service boundary, and the proposed project would not directly increase population growth in the area.
+No construction of home or businesses is proposed, nor extension of roads or other infrastructure.
+Project implementation would not induce population growth.
+No impact would occur.